-But some teachers union officials have reservations about the proposal, saying it could lower standards at a time when the state is demanding more accountability from public schools.
+But some teachers union officials have reservations, saying such programs could lower standards at a time when the state is demanding more accountability from public schools.

-State officials said that alternative licensing programs could be particularly valuable in recruiting individuals to teach in subject areas where shortages are acute, including math, science, foreign language and special education.
+State officials said that alternative licensing programs could be particularly valuable in recruiting individuals to teach in subject areas in which shortages are acute, including math, science, foreign language and special education.